 If the median household income is $56,000, then paying over $18,000 on average a year in after-tax healthcare premiums is absolutely INSANE!

 Let’s say $56,000 is $45,000 after tax assuming a 20% effective tax rate. $18,000 in health care premiums equals 40% of your after-tax income!

 Fortunately, most people’s employers subsidize most of their healthcare premiums, but don’t think for one second that companies haven’t baked in the cost of healthcare benefits into part of your pay package.

-Below are three health insurance plans I was considering for 2017.
+Below are three health insurance plans I was analyzing for an individual in 2020.
 Everybody should have at least the bare minimum health insurance plan to cover for disaster scenarios.
 Medical expenses consistently ranks as the #1 reason for bankruptcy in America.

-The cheapest Bronze plan I considered cost $426.31/month or $5,115.72/year.
-I passed because the idea of paying a $5,500 deductible before insurance kicks in sounds terrible.
-With such a high deductible, it felt like I would NEVER get insurance coverage because to my knowledge, I have yet to surpass $5,500 in health insurance costs in my life.
+The cheapest Bronze plan cost $426.31/month or $5,115.72/year.
+Paying a $5,500 deductible before insurance kicks in sounds terrible.
+With such a high deductible, you may never get insurance coverage because you may never surpass $5,500 in health insurance costs a year in you life.

 The final Platinum plan cost $693.01/month or $8,316.12/year.
-I decided to bite the bullet and go with this plan due to no deductible and only a 10% co-insurance per health expense with a maximum $4,000 out of pocket expense which I hope to never hit.
+If it was up to me, I’d decide on this plan due to no deductible and only a 10% co-insurance per health expense with a maximum $4,000 out of pocket expense which I hope to never hit.

 Does $8,316.12 a year in health insurance premiums sound reasonable to you?
 It depends on your annual income amount.